 Edit this page

-For a detailed introduction into SSEs, please visit the HTML5 specification.
+For a detailed introduction to SSE, see the HTML5 specification.

 http://localhost:8080/api/2/things

-For partial updates to a Thing however, only the changed part is sent back via the SSE, not the complete Thing.
+Events arrive in Thing JSON format.
+For partial updates, only the changed portion is sent – not the complete Thing.

 http://localhost:8080/api/2/things?ids=<thingId1>,<thingId2>